15 Best Things To Do When Visiting Guam

 2. Explore the War in the Pacific National Historical Park

-Fun Fact: Guam was under Japanese occupation for over two years before the U.S. recaptured it in one of the most intense battles of the Pacific campaign!
+Fun Fact: Guam endured Japanese occupation for over two years before its dramatic liberation in 1944!

 3. Discover the Chamorro Village Night Market

-Fun Fact: The Chamorro Village was initially built as a cultural center to preserve and promote the island's indigenous traditions and has since become one of Guam's top attractions for both locals and tourists.
+Fun Fact: The Chamorro Village was originally established as a cultural hub to preserve Guam's traditions and has become a beloved attraction for locals and visitors alike.

 4. Hike to Mount Lamlam – The World’s Tallest Mountain?